|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 The opportunity to explore the area will depend on several variables, such as the amount of time spent in the boats (often 4-6 hours per day), the time it may take to break camp in the morning and to reach our next camp in the afternoon, other groups in the area, weather and more.
 We make every effort to provide guided excursions to nearby points of interest, some of which are brief walks while others are long hikes requiring more planning.
 The trip leader must consider the overall ability of the group when deciding what hikes to offer.
 In anticipation of doing some side exploration during your trip, remember to bring a water bottle and lightweight shoes that are comfortable for walking on uneven terrain.
 All hikes are optional so you can choose to relax by the boats or in camp instead.
 If you are an avid hiker, please let your Adventure Consultant know prior to your trip so the trip leader is aware.

 Fishing is permitted on the Yampa River, but be advised that water clarity is not great in Dinosaur National Monument.
 Fishing is best in Utah below the confluence with the Green River at Jones Hole.
-You can obtain a Utah fishing license at www.wildlife.utah.gov/fishing/ or at the Vernal Wal-Mart (435) 789-9784, which is a 5-minute drive from the OARS warehouse.
-If you would like to fish while still in Colorado, you can obtain a Colorado fishing license at cpw.state.co.us.
-You need to bring your own fishing gear.
-Please bring your rod in a protective hard case.
+If you are going to fish on your OARS trip you will need to purchase Colorado and/or Utah state fishing licenses for your trip.
+You will also need to bring your own rod, tackle, and/or bait*.

 The Portable Toilet